 - the Board carried out a robust assessment of the principal and emerging risks and uncertainties (see pages 25 and 26) that are facing the Company over the review period.
 The current investment climate is uncertain.
-In particular, the longer-term impacts of the COVID-19 pandemic are unknown.
+In particular, the longer-term impacts of the COVID-19 pandemic and war in Ukraine are unknown.
 Also, other political impacts are additional factors.
 However, the Company, as a closed ended investment company with a long-term focus and objective is well positioned to ride out any short-term volatility.
-Investment risk and volatility are high but are well below stress testing levels (the Chief Executive's Report on page 19 provides more details on the investment outlook).
-Lastly, the Company continues to have no need to make use of any of the governmental pandemic economic assistance packages that had been made available; - the £20.8m of borrowings, (being leverage of 1.12 times (Gross method) and 1.14 times (Commitment method)), are considered acceptable and are well below the 1.5 times limit.
-The Board keeps gearing levels under review and can increase cash levels as required; - the investment portfolio, excluding the MAM investment, remains highly liquid (which comprise 84.9% of total assets at 30 September 2021).
-The Board receives many detailed reports on positioning and approach from MAM and geographic and sector positioning is kept under constant review (the Chief Executive's Report on page 7 provides further details on the investment portfolio); - the investment in MAM (being £25.2m comprising 14.5% of total assets as at 30 September 2021) is illiquid.
-The announcement by Liontrust re MAM on 7 December 2021 will result in the sale of the MAM investment.
-The sale of MAM will result in a drop in income for the Company but it has very significant revenue reserves available and has the ability to utilise its capital reserves as required; - the Company's systems and operational performance, and that of its service providers, have been resilient under the on-going challenges posed by COVID-19 with service levels having been maintained.
+Investment risk and volatility are high but are well below stress testing levels (the Chief Executive's Report on page 19 provides more details on the investment outlook). - the £20.8m of borrowings, being leverage of 1.12 times (Gross method) and 1.18 times (Commitment method), are considered acceptable and are well below the 1.5 times limit.
+The Board keeps gearing levels under review and can increase cash levels as required; - the investment portfolio which comprises 94.7% of total assets at 30 September 2022 remains highly liquid (can be traded daily).
+The Board receives many detailed reports on positioning and approach from Liontrust and geographic and sector positioning is kept under constant review (the Chief Executive's Report on page 7 provides further details on the investment portfolio); - the Company's systems and operational performance, and that of its service providers, have been resilient under the on-going challenges posed by COVID-19 with service levels having been maintained.

-As part of the assessment the Board remains very conscious of the impact of COVID-19, both short and long-term, on the Company as noted previously and how this uncertainty might affect the Company's future prospects.
-However, the Board considers that the Company's investment strategy is appropriate and looking forward from the period under review, a global equity investment with a good dividend yield should be considered attractive.
-As such, the Board has concluded that there is a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the five year period to September 2026.
+As part of the assessment the Board remains very conscious of the impact of COVID-19 and the Ukraine war, both short and long-term, on the Company as noted previously.
+The Board undertook a review of the Company's investment management arrangements and is proposing the appointment of Marylebone as investment manager.
+As such, the Board has concluded that there is a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the five year period to September 2027.